barafael/barafael.github.io/_posts/2017-11-05-Simple-PID-flight-controller.md

 It runs (really well) on the [Hobbyking KK2.1.5 Multi-Rotor LCD Flight Control Board](https://hobbyking.com/de_de/hobbyking-kk2-1-5-multi-rotor-lcd-flight-control-board-with-6050mpu-and-atmel-644pa.html?___store=de_de).
-There is active and friendly support on the RCgroups forums, and it is often stated that this board is able to stabilise almost anything small-scale.
+There is active and friendly support on the RCgroups forums, and it is often stated that this board is able to stabilize almost anything small-scale.
 However, development is confined by the hardware used (who knows for how long HK will be making the kk-board), the development style (code drops on release by the single author every couple months), and the word 'VTOL' in the name.
 It